TheHive-Project/CortexDocs/analyzer_requirements.md

 You need access to Malpedia to use this analyzer.
 Please note that Malpedia does not feature open registration.
 It is operated as an invite-only trust group.
 If you believe you qualify for an account, please see Malpedia's [Terms of Services](https://malpedia.caad.fkie.fraunhofer.de/terms_of_service) for contact details.

 If you have access to Malpedia, provide your username as the value for the `username` parameter and the associated password as the value of the `password` parameter then specify a location where the analyzer will download the YARA rules to using the `path` parameter.

+### Malwares
+Query [Malwares.com](https://www.malwares.com/) and get reports on files, hashes, domain names and IP addresses.

+The analyzer comes in two flavors:
+- Malwares_**GetReport**: get the latest Malwares report for a file, hash, domain or an IP address.
+- Malwares_**Scan**: scan a file or URL.

+#### Requirements
+You need to [sign up](https://www.malwares.com/account/signup) for a Malwares.com account.

+An API key to use the service's API should be associated with your account.
+Supply it as the value of the `key` parameter.

 ### SinkDB
 Check SinkDB service from [abuse.ch](https://abuse.ch) fort a given IP address.